Olaminiyi/Kubernetes-Cluster-Setup-with-Kops/README.md

 **High Availability:** Kops supports configuring high availability features of Kubernetes, such as distributing master nodes across multiple availability zones, which enhances the resiliency of the cluster.

-**Customization:** Users can define various cluster configurations, including node instance types, networking settings, add-ons, and other parameters, according to their requirements.
+**Customization:** Users can define various cluster configurations, including node instance types, networking settings, add-ons, and other parameters, according to their requirements

 **Validation and Verification:** Kops includes tools for verifying the correctness of your cluster configuration and diagnosing potential issues before deploying the cluster.